eukavlin/js30/README.md

-# js30
+# #JAVASCRIPT30

-My #JAVASCRIPT30 Challenge - Thanks to wesbos
+My submition to the #JAVASCRIPT30 Challenge - by Wesbos